connexcs/docs/docs/customer/cli.md

 !!! tip "P-Asserted-ID Use Case"
     If you wanted to allow all calls, but assign a specific number (such as the Main Billable number for the business), you would set CLI as "\*" then enter the desired P-Asserted ID.
 All calls will then have this number as the P-Asserted-ID.

 + **Forced**: Enabling this will allow a call if there are no other matching CLIs in the system.
 This will also replace the CLI that is presented with the CLI entered here.
-Ex: Create a whitelist of CLIs, then select **Forced** on the CLI to use if none of the others in the white list match.
+Ex: Create a whitelist of CLIs, then select **Forced** on the CLI to use if none of the others in the whitelist match.
 (Best practice is to only have one **Forced** CLI.)

 + **Direction Applied**: Select either **Termination** for calls a customer makes out, or **Origination** (also refers to DIDs) for inbound calls made to our customers.
-Ex: Create a white list that only allows calls to or from the same country.
+Ex: Create a whitelist that only allows calls to or from the same country.

     ![alt text][edit-cli]